DALLAS – Being a mother and a pilot is a blessing. To see my two young ladies grow up to be responsible young adults is magic.

 I also love having young visitors on the flight deck and watching their eyes light up when they see all the buttons and switches.
 To be able to take them to their destinations, whether it be a fun vacation or a family visit, is so gratifying.

 I am Aruba’s first and only female airline pilot.
 It is an honor to be that.
 It truly is.
 It also comes with the responsibility of inspiring more and more women to break barriers.

 I love to see the eyes of little girls sparkle when I have the chance to speak to them about flying jets.
-I feel like I know I just planted a seed and that perhaps one day I will be their captain.
-The boys usually react either in a surprised manner or just interested, but in the process, slowly but surely those stigmas will change.
+I feel like I just planted a seed and that perhaps one day I will be their captain.
+The boys usually react either in a surprised manner or just by being interested, but in the process, slowly but surely, those stigmas will change.

 Women and Aviation